Urolithiasis Urinary Tract Stones and Bladder Stones

 - Midstream specimen of urine for microscopy (pyuria suggests infection), culture and sensitivities.

 - Blood for FBC, CRP, renal function, electrolytes, calcium, phosphate and urate, creatinine.

 - Prothrombin time and international normalised ratio if intervention is planned.

-Initial management can either be done as an inpatient or on an urgent outpatient basis, usually depending on how easily the pain can be controlled.
+Initial management of urolithiasis or urinary tract stones can either be done as an inpatient or on an urgent outpatient basis, usually depending on how easily the pain can be controlled.

 Indications for hospital admission